MichaelTj02/FinalProject_Group1/README.md

 The final pipeline is inside the jupyter notebook file named CombinedModel.ipynb

+To test the pipeline, we use the Motorcycle detection model dataset, which consists of all of the scenarios that may happen in the real world.

 The two models' best parameters can be found in the Best_LicensePlate/weights/best/pt and Best_Motorcycle/weights/best.pt respectively.

 The training notebook of each models can be found in the ModelTraining_Notebooks folder.